fusaa/insurance_cross_sell/README.md

 ![image](https://user-images.githubusercontent.com/66756007/200289391-083e13d1-2f5a-4ceb-8fb5-2c61179bce1b.png)

 - Males are more interested
-- People with driving license more likely to buy the new product
+- People with driving licenses more likely to buy the new product
 - The older the vehicle the more the interest.
 - Damage in the vehicle in the past makes people want to do the car insurance.